the seduction

 (- = dead slot, still allocated)

 you have 8 slots allocated.
-3 are actually in use. memory utilization: 37.5%.
+4 are actually in use. memory utilization: 50%, and it only degrades from here.

 you can't reclaim those slots without: